rhtgpta/data-512-a2/README.md

 * Geography: Country name
 * Population mid-2018 (millions): population size (in millions)

-The licensing information cannot be obtained, it is saved as a csv file on Dropbox.
+The licensing information cannot be obtained as it is saved as a csv file on Dropbox.

 ### Wikipedia page data
 The data with information about politician articles for different countries can be found at the following link (Figshare):